-Upheaval: the 1990s
+Upheaval: The 1990s

 The following decade saw the addition of several new powerful external actors to Mubarak's management challenge (Figure 4).
+Throughout the

-Throughout the 1990s, radical fringe Islamist groups like al-Gama'a al-Islamiyya, led by Sheikh Omar Abdel-Rahman (known as "the blind sheikh") and Islamic Jihad, led by al-Qaeda's current second-in-command, Ayman al-Zawahiri, launched aggressive and violent campaigns against the government.
+1990s, radical fringe Islamist groups like al-Gama'a al-Islamiyya, led by Sheikh Omar Abdel-Rahman (known as "the blind sheikh") and Islamic Jihad, led by al-Qaeda's current first-in-command, Ayman al-Zawahiri, launched aggressive and violent campaigns against the government.
 In August 1993, Islamic Jihad attempted an assassination of interior minister Hasan al-Alfi, and less than a year later made an attempt on Egypt's prime minister, Atef Sidqi.
 In June 1995, during a visit to Sudan, the group made a failed attempt on Mubarak himself.
-In August 1995, during a visit to Sudan, the group made a failed attempt on Mubarak himself.
-In August 1995, during a visit to Sudan, the group made a failed attempt on Mubarak himself.
-In August 1995, during a visit to Sudan, the group made a failed attempt on Mubarak himself.
-In August 1995, during a visit to Sudan, the group made a failed attempt on Mubarak himself.
-In August 1995, during a visit to Sudan, the group made a failed attempt on Mubarak himself.
-In August 1995, during a visit to Sudan, the group made a failed attempt on Mubarak himself.